Will Netflix or Amazon Prime Pick Up Colony Season 4?

-It isn’t impossible that Netflix or Amazon Prime would pick up Colony and resume making episodes.
-Streaming services are always hungry for content, and picking up an existing program with a fanbase is a decision that they have made before.
+It isn’t flatly impossible that Netflix, Amazon Prime, or some other streaming service would pick up Colony and resume making episodes.
+Streaming services are always hungry for content, and picking up an existing program with a pre-existing fan base is a decision that they have made before.
 It certainly seems true that USA Network is not interested in reviving the property; they are putting their time and energy into their new Purge series partnership with SyFy.
 There is a hardcore Colony fan base who have attempted to pressure the networks into a reboot with at least two different petitions.
-Between the two fan efforts, they have accumulated almost 10,000 signatures as of March 2019.
+Between the two fan efforts, they have accumulated almost 25,000 signatures as of July 2019.

 TechJunkie will of course continue following the story, and if there are future developments we will definitely report them.
 For now, Colony is dead, and there are no signs of a resuscitation on the horizon.